Karate Training

 |---|---|---|

-| You have never practiced karate | Learn Karate Basics Free | Focus on fundamentals, no technical overload |
+| You have never practiced karate | Learn Karate Basics Free | Focus on fundamentals, without technical overload |

 | You want to use real defensive moves | Martial Arts Self Defense Coach | Focuses on escape techniques. |

-| Disability or limited mobility | Karate Dojo Interactive | Modular lessons, tight pace, clear explanation |
+| Limited disability or mobility | Karate Dojo Interactive | Modular lessons, tight pace, clear explanation |

-| You need offline content due to lack of internet | Karate Combat Training | Allows you to download lessons for offline practice |
+| You need offline content due to lack of internet | Karate Combat Training | Allows you to download lessons to practice offline |

 Real benefits I have observed